minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

 .. mc-cmd:: --description
    :optional:

-   Add a description for the service account.
+   Create a description for the service account.
    For example, you might specify the reason the access key exists.

 .. mc-cmd:: --expiry-duration